keilmillerjr/flavors/readme.md

 You can enable the flavors layout by running Attract Mode and pressing the tab key to enter the configure menu.
 Navigate to `Displays -> Display Name -> Layout`.
 Enable the layout and set your `Layout Options`.
 This layout is oriented towards the use of mame, and usage of catver.ini is currently required.
 This will soon change in a future commit.

+## Bugs

+* When switching orientations, layout will have to be reloaded to correct an issue with the crt shader not updating the new texture size.
+You can restart Attract Mode or use the [Debug module](https://github.com/keilmillerjr/debug-module).
+I'm currently looking into possibilities on how to resolve this.

 ## Notes

 Inspiration for this theme came from the [unnamed theme](http://forum.attractmode.org/index.php?topic=1231.0) by [liquid8d](http://forum.attractmode.org/index.php?action=profile;u=4)